 To fill the squash blossoms

-- Cut one of the two bottom corners of the ricotta-stuffed Ziplock to make a homemade pastry bag.
+- Cut one of the two bottom corners of the ricotta-stuffed Ziplock to make a homemade pastry bag (or use a traditional pastry bag).
 Squeeze the stuffing from the bag into the cup of each blossom, filling until the blossom is about 3/4 full.
 Fold the tops of the petals over to form a seal around the filling.
 Sprinkle the outside of the blossoms with additional salt and black pepper.